Dev-Rohit13/School-Computer-Science-Project/README.md

 Map.html can be disregarded, was a test html file output (As all of the html files are generated from the python) and this is not a neccessary file.

+To dowload the maps, click into one of them, right click on raw, and clickl save as.
+Then open the html file and it will show you the heat map.